Khalil Dabbagh: Kurdistan Iraq war 1960–1970

 Also, he led many campaigns in the region such as the Iraqi campaign on Alqosh in June 1963, the campaign on Amadiya 1965, and he succeeded to restore the order in that region.
 He also led many other campaigns on Ain Zalah, Ankawa and also Rawandiz where the Barazani forces had sieged a large Iraqi force under the command of Saeed Hammo for more than two months were Khalil Jassim alongside the Kurdish Jash forces managed to break the siege and rescue the garrison.

 And he was described by a hero from Mustafa Barzani many times, during the negotiations with Iraqi government which happened every now and then although they were enemies on the battlefield.

-After the Ba'ath Party second coup in 1968, Khalil Jassim went to retirement, but he passed away shortly afterwards in 1969.
+After the Ba'ath Party second coup in 1968, Khalil Jassim went to retirement, but he died shortly afterwards in 1969.
 Later, there was a major purge against many Iraqi officers by the Baathist regime, and there was a last attempt to restore president Arif to power that was made by some of the army officers that saw danger from the Bath party coming to power and leading Iraq into dictatorship but this attempt failed to exist due to Khalil Jassim early death in 1969.